kinoraw/kinoraw_tools/README.md

 Set start and end frames of current scene to match selected strips in the Sequence Editor.

+It also centers the view into the selection

 #### All (Trim to Timeline Content)

 Automatically set start and end frames of current scene according to the content of the Sequence Editor.

+It also centers the view into the selection

 ### Extra Tools